Colonoscopy

 A colonoscopy is an endoscopic procedure during which a long, thin, flexible tube or “scope” is placed into the rectum and advanced through the entire colon (large intestine).
 The scope has a light and a camera on the end of it, which allows the physician to examine the lining of the colon.
 A colonoscopy may be performed to diagnose the cause of gastrointestinal symptoms, such as diarrhea, bleeding, abdominal pain, or abnormal x-ray results.

-A colonoscopy may also be performed on an asymptomatic patient at age 45 or sooner depending on the patient’s history, to screen for colon cancer and polyps.
+A colonoscopy may also be performed on an asymptomatic patient at age 45 or sooner, depending on the patient’s history, to screen for colon cancer and polyps.
+The colonoscopy is the only colorectal prevention strategy available.
 As leading specialists in digestive health, the board-certified gastroenterologists at GI Alliance routinely perform colonoscopy exams.
 Please contact an office near you to learn more.

-Colonoscopy exams are the most reliable defense against developing colon cancer, which is why it is very important to have these screenings as recommended by your physician.
+Colonoscopy exams are the most reliable defense against developing colon cancer, which is why it is very important for individuals over 45 or at higher risk of colon cancer to have these screenings as recommended by your physician.
 Regular colonoscopy screenings can offer many benefits for your gastrointestinal health and general health.
 A few of the advantages of colonoscopy exams include the following:

 With the help of the latest technology, colorectal cancer screenings are executed faster, more comfortably, and more accurately than in previous years.